Love the person, hate the addict

 Of the other three, two I said goodbye to, sadly.
 They were so deep in denial and the impact of their addictions was more than I could cope with.
 I clung on for years in the hope that they would want to change.
 There were glimmers of hope, and they ‘cut down’, but they couldn’t quite commit to getting better.
 I had to let go of the people I loved and acknowledge the addicts they had become.

-The last is someone I can’t let go of as easily.
+The last is someone I can’t let go of.
 But I have been able to put in boundaries and learnt to walk away when they turn on me.
 I have enough self-respect to want to protect myself from their venom.

 Don’t get me wrong.
 I never stopped loving the addicts in my life, even though I hated them at times.
 I came to realise that it’s ok to love the person and hate the addict.